mbisq/RepData_PeerAssessment1/PA1_template.md

 median_steps<-median(summ$a_sum)
 ```

-The mean number of steps per day is `mean_steps`.
+The mean number of steps per day is 9354.2295082.
-The median nunmber of steps per day is `median_steps`.
+The median nunmber of steps per day is 10395.

 ## Average daily activity pattern